 Commonly used, FITC conjugates provide relatively high absorptivity, excellent fluorescence quantum yield, and good water solubility.

-The protein encoded by this gene is part of the T-cell receptor/CD3 complex (TCR/CD3 complex) and is involved in T-cell development and signal transduction.
-The encoded membrane protein represents the delta subunit of the CD3 complex, and along with four other CD3 subunits, binds either TCR alpha/beta or TCR gamma/delta to form the TCR/CD3 complex on the surface of T-cells.
-Defects in this gene are a cause of severe combined immunodeficiency autosomal recessive T-cell-negative/B-cell-positive/NK-cell-positive (SCIDBNK).
-Two transcript variants encoding different isoforms have been found for this gene.
-Other variants may also exist, but the full-length natures of their transcripts has yet to be defined.
+CD3d is part of the T-cell receptor/CD3 complex (TCR/CD3 complex) and is involved in T-cell development and signal transduction.
+The CD3d protein represents the delta subunit of the CD3 complex, and along with four other CD3 subunits, binds either TCR alpha/beta or TCR gamma/delta to form the TCR/CD3 complex on the surface of T-cells.
+Defects in the CD3d gene are a cause of severe combined immunodeficiency autosomal recessive T-cell-negative/B-cell-positive/NK-cell-positive (SCIDBNK).
+Two transcript variants encoding different isoforms of CD3d have been found.
+Other variants of CD3d may also exist, but the full-length nature of their transcripts have yet to be defined.

 For In Vitro Diagnostic Use.
 For Research Use Only in China.

 Protein Aliases: CD3 antigen, delta subunit; CD3 delta; CD3d; CD3d antigen, delta polypeptide (TiT3 complex); CD3d molecule, delta (CD3-TCR complex); OKT3, delta chain; T-cell receptor T3 delta chain; T-cell surface glycoprotein CD3 delta chain